neurord/stochdiff/README.rst

 The first two changes are absolutely required; whereas the third change is recommended for the model file.
 The fourth change is required if you have this type of reaction in your v2 reaction file.
 The fifth change is also recommended if you have been using "fake" spines to inject molecules into the dendrites.

-1. In top level Model file:
+1. In top level Model file, change

-   1. Change
 .. code-block:: xml

       <SDRun>